 What illness causes low temperature?

-Certain health conditions may cause a drop in body temperature, including hypothermia, hyperthyroidism, and sepsis.
+Certain health conditions may cause a drop in body temperature, including hypothermia, hypothyroidism, and sepsis.

 What should I do if my body temperature is low?